locuslab/llava-token-compression/README.md

 ## Query Based Token Compression
 ![QueCC](assets/arch.png "QueCC Compression Algorithm") Our repo is built upon the original [LLaVA repo](https://github.com/haotian-liu/LLaVA).
+We thanks the authors for releasing their codebase.
 Setup, training hyperparameters, etc., are the same as detailed in the linked repo.

 The QueCC token compression module is spread across a couple files.
 These components can be copied and transferred over to one's own repository: